The Spinners (American group): Peak commercial success

-When the Spinners signed to Atlantic in 1972, they were a respected but commercially unremarkable singing group who had never had a Top Ten pop hit—despite having been a recording act for over a decade.
-However, with songwriter Thom Bell at the helm, the Spinners charted five Top 100 singles (and two Top Tens) from their first post-Motown album, Spinners (1973), and went on to become one of the biggest soul groups of the 1970s.
+When the Spinners signed with Atlantic in 1972, they were a commercially unremarkable singing group.
+They had never had a top ten pop hit—despite having been a recording act for over a decade.
+Things changed, with songwriter Thom Bell leading them, the Spinners charted five Top 100 singles (and two Top Tens) from their first post-Motown album, Spinners (1973), and went on to become one of the most popular soul groups of the 1970s.

 The Bobby Smith-led "I'll Be Around", their first top ten hit, was actually the B-side of their first Atlantic single, the Fambrough- and Wynne-led "How Could I Let You Get Away".
 Radio airplay for the B-side led Atlantic to flip the single over, with "I'll Be Around" hitting number 3 and "How Could I Let You Get Away" reaching number 77.
 "I'll Be Around" was also the Spinners' first million-selling hit single.
 It was awarded a gold disc by the RIAA on October 30, 1972.

 The 1973 follow-up singles "Could It Be I'm Falling in Love", (led principally by Smith, with Wynne leading on the tune's fade out), which was another million-seller, "One of a Kind (Love Affair)" (led by Wynne), and "Ghetto Child" (led by Fambrough and Wynne) cemented the group's reputation, as well as further that of Bell, a noted Philly soul producer.

 Following their Atlantic successes, Motown also issued a Best of the Spinners album which featured selections from their Motown/V.I.P. recordings.
 They also remixed and reissued the 1970 B-side "Together We Can Make Such Sweet Music" (led by Smith, originally co-led by Cameron) as a 1973 A-side.
 In the midst of their Atlantic hits, it crawled to number 91 in the US.

 The group's 1974 follow-up album, Mighty Love, featured three Top 20 hits, "I'm Coming Home", "Love Don't Love Nobody", and the title track.
 Their biggest hit of the year, however, was a collaboration with Dionne Warwick, "Then Came You" (led by Smith, Warwick, and Wynne), which hit number one on the Billboard Hot 100, becoming each act's first chart-topping "pop" hit.
 The song also reached the Top 3 of Billboard′s R&B and Easy Listening charts.